th0m/remotevolume/README.md

 # remotevolume

-Controlling my sound card volume from my smartphone
+Lazy hack to control the computer volume from my smartphone